Hiromin1962/studyMD/README.md

 	-h, --help          display help for command

 Commands:
-	fromLDAP [options]  Get all folders under the root folder for the user, or the specified folder
-	fromCSV [options]   Get all folders under the root folder for the user, or the specified folder
-	help [command]      display help for command
+	fromLDAP [options]  Gets user and group information from AD and creates tables and records in the specified database fromCSV [options]   Gets user and group information from CSV and creates tables and records in the specified database help [command]      display help for command

 (anaconda3-5.2.0) freedom-mac:work2 $ ./boxinput-proto help fromLDAP
 Usage: boxinputtools fromLDAP [options]

-Get all folders under the root folder for the user, or the specified folder
+Gets user and group information from AD and creates tables and records in the specified database

 Options:
-	-d, --db <flag>        select db package sqlite or postgresql
+	-d, --db <flag>        select db package sqlite or postgresql. default is sqlite.
 	-l, --loglevel <flag>  log level. default is info
 	-h, --help             display help for command

 (anaconda3-5.2.0) freedom-mac:work2 $ ./boxinput-proto help fromCSV
 Usage: boxinputtools fromCSV [options]

-Get all folders under the root folder for the user, or the specified folder
+Gets user and group information from CSV and creates tables and records in the specified database

 Options:
-	-d, --db <flag>        select db package sqlite or postgresql
+	-d, --db <flag>        select db package sqlite or postgresql. default is sqlite.
 	  -l, --loglevel <flag>  log level. default is info
 	  -h, --help             display help for command